 “In that case I just hope we have similar ideas about what it costs to have priorities.”

 Miss Mai nodded knowingly.
 “Here we are.”
 She steered Percy towards a low creosoted wooden door set into the wall of the main hall.
-Inside, Miss Mai’s office had the same bare rock walls as all the other depot spaces, but was more warmly lit from sconces in place along the walls.
-Many ancient wooden filing cabinets leaned against each other for support under the sconces, and also contributed their woody exteriors towards the effort to soften the feel of the place.
-In the center, a few large heavily-stuffed leather chairs sat across from each other, and a small table was stuck between them that appeared to be constructed of some exotic wood.
+Inside, Miss Mai’s office had the same bare rock walls as all the other depot spaces, but was more warmly lit from sconces along the walls.
+Many ancient wooden filing cabinets leaned against each other for support under the sconces, and contributed their woody exteriors to the effort to soften the feel of the place.
+In the center, a few large, heavily stuffed leather chairs sat across from each other; a small table stuck between them appeared to be constructed of some exotic wood.

 “I can offer you tea or coffee, Captain Percy.”

-“Coffee please.
+“Coffee, please.
 A good amount of sugar.”

 “Cream?”